uptycslabs/terraform-azurerm-onprem-acr-config/README.md

 - Service principal

 In addition to these resources, the newly created service principal will have the following permissions granted to it:
+- Microsoft.ContainerRegistry/registries/read
 - Microsoft.ContainerRegistry/registries/pull/read

+And will be granted the following roles:
+- Reader
+- AcrPull

 ## Prerequisites